 You can edit the import settings using the "Options" button from the import dialogs.
 This will open a dialog for editing the settings attached to the selected technology.
 The settings basically consist of three parts: the layer mapping, the LEF files which are always read before the LEF files specified per DEF file and various import settings.
 The following image shows the LEF/DEF import options dialog:

 By default, no layer mapping is specified.
-Layer mapping can be employed to confine input to certain layers or layer/purpose pairs and to specifiy mapping of LEF layers/purposes to GDS layer/datatypes.
+Layer mapping can be employed to confine input to certain layers or layer/purpose pairs and to specify mapping of LEF layers/purposes to GDS layer/datatypes.

 In the Options part you will learn how the DEF/LEF importer generates layers.
 Basically, layers are generated from the LEF/DEF layer name plus some suffix describing the purpose.
 For example, pin geometry will be put to "Metal1.PIN" for "Metal1" geometry if the suffix for the "pin" purpose is set to ".PIN".
 In addition, the LEF/DEF reader will already assign some GDS layer/datatype, the layer is either the position of the layer in the layer list if there is a technology LEF file or a consecutive number based on the alphabetic order of the layer names.
 The datatype can be specified for each purpose.